Developer Guide

 The delete student command is designed to be used in conjunction with find student command.
 For instance, the user would first use find student using project name to find the student taking FYP using find machine

-to find students taking machine learning projects before doing delete -s i/A0123456X
+to find students taking machine learning projects before doing delete -s i/A0123456X to remove student from FYP Manager.

 This integration between delete student command with find student command is important because FypManager can store large number of students with FYP, making it not feasible for users to scroll through the list.
 By utilizing find student, users can find the student with only partial information and retrieve the student ID Using this student ID, users can delete the student from the FypManager once he/she drops the FYP.